dominikjagenbrein/dominikjagenbrein/README.md

-- 👋 Hi, I’m @dominikjagenbrein
+- 👋 Hi, I’m @dominikjagenbrein.
+I am a Product Owner at [Artichoke Biotech](https://github.com/Artichoke-Biotech)

-- 📫 If you want to contact me write me an [email](mailto:dominik.jagenbrein@artichoke.eu)
+- 📫 If you want to contact me feel free to write me an [email](mailto:dominik.jagenbrein@artichoke.eu)

 <!---
 dominikjagenbrein/dominikjagenbrein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.